kyverno/website/content/en/docs/Kyverno CLI/_index.md

 kyverno apply /path/to/policy.yaml --resource /path/to/resource.yaml --set <variable1>=<value1>,<variable2>=<value2>
 ```

 Use `-f` or `--values-file` for applying multiple policies to multiple resources while passing a file containing variables and their values.
-Variables specified can be of various types include AdmissionReview fields, ConfigMap context data (Kyverno 1.3.6), and API call context data (Kyverno 1.3.6).
+Variables specified can be of various types include AdmissionReview fields, ConfigMap context data, and API call context data.

 Use `-u` or `--userinfo` for applying policies while passing an optional user_info.yaml file which contains necessary admission request data made during the request.